rmflight/affyMM/flightetal_draft.md

 To determine the reliability of these probes with the fluctuation of unknown transcripts, those probes that map with 100% identity to two or more locations in the genome were considered.
-While these probes typically represent less than 10% of the total number of probes for a given GeneChip®, their classification could be important in detecting cross hybridization.
+While these probes typically represent less than 10% of the total number of probes for a given GeneChip(r), their classification could be important in detecting cross hybridization.
 One might expect that the greatest percentage of these would be within the `_`x`_`at and `_`s`_`at classes.
 However, as [Table 5](#t.probeType) shows, the larger genomes actually contain the greatest percentage in the
 `_`at and `_`a`_`at classes, with anywhere from 18% (S. cerevisiae) to 91% (R. norvegicus) of the probes matching